MCsniperPY/MCsniperPY/README.md

 ## More info

 If you find any bugs please report them in my discord.
 There are still many which we are still finding and removing.
+Also, please refer to the wiki for the config file!